By Facsimile (860-570-1195), E-mail, and First Class Mail

 The new language on the supervision of aides is good, but not strong enough.
 Untrained, unqualified aides provide most of the educational services provided to disabled students in Connecticut.
 Supervision of aides is pathetic in many cases.
 The only way to make supervision effective is to make the supervisors personally liable for the actions of the aides, in the same way I am personally liable for the actions of my secretary and paralegal.
 This could be accomplished by having the performance ratings of professions – both teachers and related service providers – based on the performance of the aides under their supervision.
 If an aide makes a very serious error, the teacher or the certified service provider should be sanctioned.
 If the service provider is on contract, pay under the contract should depend on the success of the aides.
 Without real enforceable sanctions, the new language in the regulations is just fluff.

 The regulations should define what is meant by the term “direct supervision” and should reference the professional standards applicable.
 Direct supervision should be defined to mean that a certified or licensed professional drafts the lesson or treatment plan used, trains the aide in the implementation of that plan, observes the aide working with the student on a frequent basis, is responsible for all aspects of the aide’s performance, and verifies all reports of progress.
 Further, the regulations should make it clear that an aide cannot be assigned any function that the applicable code of ethics or rules of professional conduct of the profession require that the certified or licensed professional perform.
-In other words, to the extent that the rules of professional conduct for occupational therapists require that a certified professional perform certain hands-on manipulation, the regulations should
+In other words, to the extent that the rules of professional conduct for occupational therapists require that a certified professional perform certain hands-on manipulation, the regulations should preclude that manipulation from being performed on a student by a paraprofessional.

 The new language on personnel development, requiring teacher attendance as a means of corrective action where the State finds a violation, is necessary.
 Training, however, needs accountability.
 It is not good enough for teachers to be required to attend.
 They need to be tested on the content.
 Teachers should only be considered to have attended in-service training, whether mandated or not, if they successfully demonstrate that they have mastered the material presented.